gu-benites/studio/app_docs/task-sidebar.md

     - [x] Subtask: Sidebar contains a toggle icon in its header area for expand/collapse/pin actions.

 - [x] **Task: Implement Sidebar Interaction and Pinning**
     - [x] Subtask: Desktop: Clicking the toggle icon (`PanelLeft` when collapsed, `PanelLeftClose` when pinned) pins/unpins and expands/collapses the sidebar.
+Manual pinning action.
     - [x] Subtask: Desktop: Hovering over the unpinned collapsed sidebar slightly darkens its background but does NOT open or close it.
     - [x] Subtask: Mobile: Clicking the header toggle icon (`PanelLeft` in `MobileHeader`) opens the sidebar as an overlay.
     - [x] Subtask: Mobile: Clicking the close icon (`X`) within the open mobile sidebar closes it.